appozite/camayoc/README.md

 Here's all it takes to fire stats to statsd.

     require 'camayoc'
+    # Grab a stats instance
     stats = Camayoc["my_app"]
+    # Add a handler for statsd
     stats.add(Camayoc::Handlers::Statsd.new(:host=>"localhost",:port=>1234))

     # later in your app